How to Change Your Eye Color Naturally

 Your eye color is not as permanent as you would think, it could change at anytime.
 In fact, there is a good chance you were born with a different eye color from what you express today.

-Eye colors are determined by interactions of several genes and other factors that scientists are still struggling to work out.
-A handful of people experience eye color changes at different stages of life, even into their adulthood.
+Eye colors are determined by interactions between several genes, and other factors that scientists are still struggling to work out.
+A handful of people experience changes in eye color at different stages of life, even into their adulthood.
 If you are one of those, then maybe your eyeballs have not settled down yet.